EB-1 Processing Time: Everything You Need to Know

 Concurrent Filing

-In certain situations, you may be eligible to file your Form I-140 and your Form I-485 (adjustment of status) at the same time (This is also referred to as concurrent filing).
+In certain situations, you may be eligible to file your Form I-140 and your Form I-485 (adjustment of status) at the same time (this is also referred to as concurrent filing), which can significantly affect the EB1 I-140 processing time.
 By filing both forms together, the overall EB1 processing time is shortened.
-This is because you do not have to first wait for the I-140 to get approved before filing the I-485.

 In order to concurrently file your I-140 and I-485, the EB1 subcategory that you are applying for must be current.
 This is a somewhat complicated concept to explain.
 To oversimplify, sometimes high demand for certain visa categories leads to a waitlist for that category (this is referred to as visa retrogression).
 If the visa is current (no waitlist) then you can file the I-140 and the I-485 at the same time.
 If there is a waitlist, then you have to wait until your I-140 is approved and then wait for your visa to become current (get to the front of the line) before filing your I-485.
-Historically, all EB1 categories are usually current and are therefore eligible for concurrent filing.
+Visa backlogs can vary significantly across employment-based categories, including the EB-3 processing time, which may be longer depending on demand and country of birth.
+Historically, all EB1 categories are usually current and are therefore eligible for concurrent filing, which can make EB1 more attractive compared to categories such as the EB3 visa, where visa backlogs may sometimes result in longer wait times depending on the applicant’s country of birth.
 If you have any questions about concurrent filing, please email me directly at contact@ashoorilaw.com.

 Visa Processing